-Other subjects

-\circ Other school subscribed activities (TT ightarrow Plan and resource ongoing learning for absent Rockstars, Mathletics, Oxford Owl etc) children including which work will be set, and who Signposts to supplementary external remote will run check-ins and times. learning resources that support the work of in-class (Oak National Academy, Bitesize, White Rose etc) \mathbf{A} Carry out class/phase check-in with absent children at the start of the school day (at the agreed time).
-This should also include a summary of activities. \mathbf{A} If a new concept is being introduced, an additional meet should be planned to run a short-taught session. (individual class teacher is children absent in one class; or shared responsibility across phase if multiple children absent.) ☆ Agree as a phase how feedback could be given and by who - this could be by a TA if appropriate.
+- Other subjects - Other school subscribed activities (TT Rockstars, Mathletics, Oxford Owl etc) - Signposts to supplementary external remote learning resources that support the work of in-class (Oak National Academy, Bitesize, White Rose etc) - ☆ Carry out class/phase check-in with absent children at the start of the school day (at the agreed time).
+This should also include a summary of activities. - ☆ If a new concept is being introduced, an additional meet should be planned to run a short-taught session. (individual class teacher is children absent in one class; or shared responsibility across phase if multiple children absent.) - Agree as a phase how feedback could be given and by who this could be by a TA if appropriate.